 Trash / Recycle & Bagged Yard Waste Schedule

-Printable Schedule for July 2014 -- click here
+Printable Trash / Recycling Schedule for April 2017 -- click here

-Printable Schedule for August 2014 -- click here
+Printable Trash / Recycling Schedule for May 2017 -- click here

-Printable Schedule for September 2014 -- click here
+Printable Trash / Recycling Schedule for June 2017 -- click here

 Monday - trash north part of town once a week (all year)

 Tuesday - trash south part of town once a week ( all year)

 Wednesday - bagged yard waste (every other week, April through November)

 Thursday - recycle the north part of town every other week and from Memorial Day through Labor Day once a week

 Friday - recycle the south part of town every other week and from Memorial Day through Labor Day once a week

 Attn: Chesapeake Village Residents -- your trash collection day is Monday and your recycle collection day is Thursday.